ProperGolfing · Evidence-Based Analysis

 • Immediate coordination improvements after tension awareness alone

-3. Recognition Is the Trigger, Not Instruction
+Recognition Is the Trigger, Not Instruction

 A critical Vault finding concerns when meaningful change actually begins.
+It is not when instruction is given — it is when understanding arrives.

 "Understanding creates change before instruction ever does."

-What Does Not Create Change
+What Does NOT Create Change

 • Mechanical positions introduced early